-Spain, Italy and France have all lifted the EURO trophy on home soil, something England will be looking to emulate at UEFA EURO 2020.
+Spain, Italy and France all lifted the EURO trophy on home soil – will Germany join the club in 2024?

 Article top media content

 Germany are setting their sights on hosting UEFA EURO 2024 following their shock 2022 FIFA World Cup elimination, but how much difference does home advantage make?

 Quite a bit, is the answer.
 On the 12 occasions a EURO has been staged in a single country, the hosts have always made at least the semi-finals.
 England became the sixth host nation to reach the UEFA European Championship final from 16 attempts at EURO 2020 but could not add their name to the list of three sides to have lifted the trophy on home turf – Spain (1964), Italy (1968) and France (1984).